 - Arrange the flowers in clusters of five, with or without leaves, to make decorative origami bouquets as shown in the photo below.
 They can look like geraniums.

-- Try giving different variations to the look of the final flower by making the last fold more or less deep as shown in the photos below.
+Vary the look of the final flower by making the last fold more or less deep as shown in the photos below.